Calibration and Virtual Camera Control

 N/A

-Refer to the keyboard hotkeys online here: http://www.keyboard-layout-editor.com/#/gists/98cd82217ffe1eb61fc7a6ae19d97862
+Refer to the keyboard hotkeys online here.

-Section 6.4: Input Scale
+Section 17.4 Input Scale

-This section describes how to adjust the movement speed of the ARwall camera controls for both keyboard and Xbox controller once the ARFX Pro Plugin is launched and calibrated.
+This section describes how to adjust the movement speed of the ARwall camera controls for both the keyboard and Xbox controller once the ARFX Pro Plugin is launched and calibrated.

-1. For instance, if a map is very large in scale, a higher Input Scale value (around 10-50) will help traverse the map more quickly.
+3. For instance, if a map is very large in scale, a higher Input Scale value (around 10-50) will help traverse the map more quickly.
 Conversely, if the Input Scale value is too high on a smaller map, lowering the value to 5-10 might be preferable.

-1. If composing a shot and the virtual camera is being blocked or is clipping through a surface or object, use Near Clipping Distance to “clip away” the virtual surface/object to unblock the virtual camera view.
+1. If composing a shot and the virtual camera is blocked or clipping through a surface or object, use Near Clipping Distance to “clip away” the virtual surface/object to unblock the virtual camera view.
 While in play mode, this can be adjusted in one of two ways:

-1. In Unreal Engine:
+2. In Unreal Engine:

 2. Adjust the value to see the blocking virtual plane disappear/reappear.

-image-1674163721825NOTE: A higher Near Clipping Distance value will make anything near that distance to the virtual camera disappear.
+A higherDistance to Hide Objects Near Camera value will disappear anything near that distance to the virtual camera.
 Readjust to a lower value if too many objects/surfaces disappear.

 Was this article helpful?